dmaier-couchbase/cb-workshop-dev/README.md

 ### NAT

+If you just want to access the outside world from within the VM then a NAT interface is enough.
 The NAT interface should be there by default.
-The NAT IP is usually something like '10.0.2.15'.
+The NAT IP is automatically assigned and is usually something like '10.0.2.15'.

 In order to enable access from the outside world via NAT, port forwarding can be used.
 So to simplify further configuration steps it makes sense to allow the access from the outside world to the VM via NAT and port forwarding.
 Under the network settings of the VM's NAT network define the following port forwardings: